"Hulk" on his first jobs, champagne showers and co.

-I trained as a forwarding agent.
+I did my apprenticeship as a forwarding agent.
 But as a small boy I was always helping out.
 While I was still at school, I spent most afternoons at the company and helped with reloading or washing trucks.
 I was always involved in the family business and it was a nice little bit of extra income for me for a long time.

 … in a Formula 1 car.